schorschii/OCO-Server/docs/OS-Installation.md

   - Restart the Samba server.
 - Create a directory for your current Windows version, e.g. `/srv/smb/images/Windows10`
   - Extract your Windows `.iso` file into this folder
-- Create a minimal Windows setup environment ("WinPE") `.iso` using the Linux command line tool `mkwinpeimg`¹.
+- Create a minimal Windows setup environment ("WinPE") `.iso` using the Linux command line tool `mkwinpeimg`.
   - Create a start script `/tmp/startnet.cmd` for your Windows setup (this script will be integrated into your WinPE `.iso`).
 This example script checks if there exists a XML file with the mac address of the client.
 If yes, it starts the setup with this XML file for unattended installation.
 If not, it starts the setup in normal (user-interactive) mode.
     ```
     @echo off